octopize/avatar-python/doc/source/how_to.rst

     with open(filename, "r") as f:
         dataset = client.datasets.create_dataset(request=f)

-How to lunch an avatarization job
+How to launch an avatarization job
 ---------------------------------

-You can lunch a simple avatarization job without any metrics computation.
+You can launch a simple avatarization job without any metrics computation.

 .. code:: python